 After many revisions and refinements, I’m so excited to present the absolute best-tasting vegan butter recipe.
-Miraculously, it slices, flakes, melts, and bakes just like the real thing.
+Miraculously, it slices, flakes, melts, and bakes just like regular butter.

-When you want only the cleanest dairy-free butter for freshly baked bread like soft Pull-Apart Rolls, this is the one.
-Plus, you can use it with confidence in all your favorite dishes.
+When you want plant-based butter to spread on freshly baked bread like soft Pull-Apart Rolls, this is the one.
+Plus, you can use it with confidence to bake chocolate chip cookies and in all your favorite dishes.

 🏆 Top tip

 Measure ingredients precisely for the perfect balance of flavor and color.
-Small variances in this recipe will make a big difference.
+Small variances in this dairy-free butter recipe will make a big difference.

 ⭐ Why it works